Parenting & Childcare Blog

 In New York State, there are over 17,000 children in foster care, many of which are placed in the State’s care due to neglect, parents’ drug abuse, parents’ inability to cope, and physical abuse.
 Foster parents provide a save, loving, and nurturing home for children in foster care while working toward the goal of reuniting the children with their biological families.
 Essentially, foster care is families helping families.

 There are many different types of foster care that are common in today’s care system, designed to address the many and varied needs of families and children.
-As a New York State-wide organization connecting foster families and children in foster care with the resources and support they require, Berkshire Farm Center has the capacity and expertise to meet the unique needs of most families and children engaged in the foster care system.
+As a New York State-wide organization connecting foster families and children in foster care with the resources and support they require, Together for Youth has the capacity and expertise to meet the unique needs of most families and children engaged in the foster care system.

 Respite Care